-- 14.1 Public Concern - 14.1.1 Although the majority of the public at large may have become accustomed to 'being watched', those who do express concern do so mainly over matters pertaining to the processing of the information, (or data) i.e. what happens to the material that is obtained. - 14.1.2 'Processing' means obtaining, recording or holding the information or data or carrying out any operation or set of operations on the information or data, including; - 14.1.2.1 organisation, adaptation or alteration of the information or data - 14.1.2.2 retrieval, consultation or use of the information or data - 14.1.2.3 disclosure of the information or data by transmission, dissemination or otherwise making available, or - 14.1.2.4 alignment, combination, blocking, erasure or destruction of the information or data. - 14.2 All personal data obtained by virtue of 'The System', shall be processed fairly and lawfully and, in particular, shall only be processed in the exercise of achieving the stated objectives of the system.
-In processing personal data there will be total respect for everyone's right to respect for his or her private and family life and their home. - 14.3 The storage and security of the data will be strictly in accordance with the requirements of the Data Protection Act 2018 and additional locally agreed procedures.
+- 14.4. organisation, adaptation or alteration of the information or data - 14.5. retrieval, consultation or use of the information or data - 14.6. disclosure of the information or data by transmission, dissemination or otherwise making available, or - 14.7. alignment, combination, blocking, erasure or destruction of the information or data. - 14.8.
+All personal data obtained by virtue of 'The System', shall be processed fairly and lawfully and, in particular, shall only be processed in the exercise of achieving the stated objectives of the system.
+In processing personal data there will be total respect for everyone's right to respect for his or her private and family life and their home. - 14.9.
+The storage and security of the data will be strictly in accordance with the requirements of the Data Protection Act 2018 and additional locally agreed procedures.

-15.0 Data Protection Legislation
+15. Data Protection Legislation

-15.1 The operation of 'The System' has been notified to the Office of the Information Commissioner in accordance with current Data Protection legislation.

-- 15.2 The 'data controller' for 'The System' is, and day to day responsibility for the data will be, devolved to the Data Controller of Walsall College. - 15.3 This Code recognises that the Data Protection Act will apply to all systems within Walsall College. - 15.4 All data will be processed in accordance with the principles of the Data Protection Act 2018 which, in summarised form, includes, but is not limited to: - 15.4.1 All personal data will be obtained and processed lawfully, fairly and transparently. - 15.4.2 Personal data will be held only for the purposes specified. - 15.4.3 Personal data will be used only for the purposes, and disclosed only to the people, shown within these codes of practice. - 15.4.4 Only personal data will be held which are adequate, relevant and not excessive in relation to the purpose for which the data are held. - 15.4.5 Steps will be taken to ensure that personal data are accurate and where necessary, kept up to date. - 15.4.6 Personal data will be held for no longer than is necessary. - 15.4.7 Individuals will be allowed access to information held about them and, where appropriate, permitted to correct or erase it. - 15.4.8 Procedures will be implemented to put in place security measures to prevent unauthorised or accidental access to, alteration, disclosure, or loss and destruction of information.
+- 15.1.
+The operation of 'The System' has been notified to the Office of the Information Commissioner in accordance with current Data Protection legislation. - 15.2.
+The 'data controller' for 'The System' is, and day to day responsibility for the data will be, devolved to the Data Controller of Walsall College. - 15.3.
+This Code recognises that the Data Protection Act will apply to all systems within Walsall College. - 15.4.
+All data will be processed in accordance with the principles of the Data Protection Act 2018 which, in summarised form, includes, but is not limited to: - 15.5.
+All personal data will be obtained and processed lawfully, fairly and transparently. - 15.6.
+Personal data will be held only for the purposes specified. - 15.7.
+Personal data will be used only for the purposes, and disclosed only to the people, shown within these codes of practice. - 15.8.
+Only personal data will be held which are adequate, relevant and not excessive in relation to the purpose for which the data are held. - 15.9.
+Steps will be taken to ensure that personal data are accurate and where necessary, kept up to date. - 15.10.
+Personal data will be held for no longer than is necessary. - 15.11.
+Individuals will be allowed access to information held about them and, where appropriate, permitted to correct or erase it.